dmitribodiu/90-days-challenge/second_two_weeks/vim+tmux.md

 17. Copying from outside
     register called `*` is system clipboard (not in linux) in linux - `+`

+18. CoC
+    You can have different extentions for this plugin, check the github page.

 # Plugin management
 ## Managing plugins